 Mediterranean forests, endless meadows, rocky mountains, picturesque huts, and delicious food – the Cavalls del Vent is one of Catalonia’s most popular thru-hiking trails and no wonder why!

-Cavalls del Vent (literally meaning Horses of the Wind) can be completed in 4 to 7 days.
+Cavalls del Vent (Horses of the Wind) can be completed in 4 to 7 days.
 Each day you hike to a mountain hut with basic facilities, including a bed, shower and, sometimes, wifi.
 That feels great after walking all day!
 But the best is the mountain food: delicious soups, typical rice dishes, high-quality meat, you name it!

 We hiked Cavalls del Vent in September 2020 with some family members, and we did it in 4 days, starting and finishing in the hut Cortals de l’Ingla.

-Here you have our review, tips, and photos to help you plan your own Cavalls del Vent adventure!
+Here are our review, tips, and photos to help you plan your Cavalls del Vent adventure!

 👌🏼 Our tip